 @outlook, @hotmail, @live, @msn, @passport

-- An alias from a custom domain or another provider (Connected Account)
+- An alias from a custom domain or another provider added to your Microsoft Account.

 Sending from a native Outlook.com alias

-When you are using Outlook 2013 or Outlook 2016, all your aliases will automatically show up in the From field dropdown list.
+When you are using Outlook 2013 or later, all your aliases will automatically show up in the From field dropdown list.

-When you are using Outlook 2007 or Outlook 2010, your aliases won’t be listed in the From dropdown button but you can add them manually by using the “Other Email Address…” option.
+When you are using Outlook 2010, your aliases won’t be listed in the From dropdown button but you can add them manually by using the “Other Email Address…” option.
 You only need to do this once per alias; Outlook will then keep them in the From list.

 You can send from an alias address by selecting it from the From button.